 Corticosteroids are a class of steroid hormones that reduce inflammation, including types that accompanies canine arthritis.

-Steroid injections in general can provide your dog with several weeks of improved health, but over a longer period of time can actually further breakdown your dog’s joint tissues and have the ability to inflict an array of side effects.
+Steroid injections in general can provide your dog with several weeks of improved health, but over a longer period of time can trigger an array of side effects.

 21. Adequan Injections